-It is therefore essential that moves and changes are carefully considered and account for the child's needs.
-As soon as it has been identified that there is the possibility or benefit of a placement change an internal planning meeting will be arranged to discuss transition plans.
-This meeting may involve both the Registered Managers, Team Leaders, Key workers Director of Care.
+It is therefore essential that moves and changes are carefully considered and account for the children's needs.
+As soon as it has been identified that there is the possibility or benefit of a placement change an internal planning meeting needs to be arranged to discuss transition plans.
+This meeting may involve both the Registered Managers, Team Leaders, Key workers Head of Care.
 Transition plans will consider:

-- The child's views and wishes
+- The Child's views and wishes

 - Planning with partner agencies and legal processes.

 - Secondments of key team members to support the transition.

 - Care planning issues / updates / handover's.

 - Introductions to Social Work, family and other partners.

-- Managing endings for staff and child.
+- Managing endings for staff and children.

 - Managing logistics of transfers

 - Risk assessments

 - Time scales

 - Future plans

 Children have the right to make a complaint about any aspect of their care and be supported to do this or complain confidentially.
-Children and families are made aware of the complaints procedure as part of their induction to Warwick House and NLCS.
+Children and families are made aware of the complaints procedure as part of their induction to Morton Lea and NLCS.

-Within the Warwick House the children's handbook is a "user friendly guide" about how to make a comment, compliment or a complaint, children may access forms either through staff or in private through an available supply kept accessible within the house (children's notice board in the Kitchen at Warwick House).
-They can then place this complaint in the private box located on the wall in the laundry room, this box is regularly checked by the Registered Manager and actioned.
+Within the Morton Lea children's handbook there is a "user friendly guide" about how to make a comment or a complaint, children may access forms either through staff or in private through an available supply kept accessible within the home (Children's notice board in the hallway at Morton Lea).
+They can then place this complaint in the private box located on the wall in the downstairs hallway, this box is regularly checked by the Registered Manager and actioned.
 Staff members are also made aware of the procedure during their induction training and further within child protection training.

-At Warwick House we hope that each child will feel confident and safe enough to raise any issues and or worries with their key worker or to the care team and feel empowered enough to negotiate a resolution should they not they can complain through the complaints process.
-Any complaints made by a child or parent will be forwarded by the Registered Manager to the Registered Provider for monitoring purposes.
-We aim to resolve complaints within 14 days of receipt.
+At Morton Lea we hope that each child will feel confident and safe enough to raise any issues and or worries with their key worker or to the care team and feel empowered enough to negotiate a resolution should they not they can complain through the complaints process.
+Any complaints made by a child or parent will be forwarded by the Registered Manager to the Head of Care for monitoring purposes.
+We aim to resolve complaints within 14 day of receipt.

-2. Therapeutic approach and supervision
+2. Therapeutic Approach

-THERAPY WITHIN THE HOME
+THERAPY IN THE HOME